Acropora hemprichii: Description

 Acropora hemprichii lives in colonies of densely-packed branches, which are flat or upward-facing.
 Branches grow to diameters of between 12 and 30 mm and lengths of around 80 mm.
 These colonies are often more than 2 m wide, and can exist without the presence of any other species.
 The axial corallites are rounded and shaped like domes, and the incipient axial corallites are present on some specimens.
 The radial corallites are cone-shaped irregularly spaced, have smooth walls, and are large.
 It has a smooth coenosteum, and the species is mainly brown or pink-brown.
 It exists in shallow reefs in marine environments, and at depths of 3 to 15 m.
 From specimens in the Red Sea, this species has been shown to live for between thirteen and 24 years.
 It is composed of aragonite.

 Distribution

 Acropora hemprichii is common but only found in a small area; the Gulf of Aden, the Red Sea, the Philippines, and the Indian Ocean.
 Despite being affected by bleaching, in the northern areas of the Red Sea, the species has avoided most bleaching, with only 6% of reefs being destroyed over recent decades.
 However, the species did not survive as well in the southern areas of the Red Sea.
 The species first existed between 0.78 and 0.13 myr ago.
-There is no known population for it, but numbers are believed to be decreasing, and the species is affected by disease, bleaching by sea temperature rises, fishing, human infrastructure, and is prey to Acanthaster planci.
-It is listed as vulnerable on the IUCN Red List, and appears on CITES Appendix II.
+There is no known population for it, but numbers are believed to be decreasing, and the species is affected by disease, bleaching by sea temperature rises, fishing, and human infrastructure, and is prey to Acanthaster planci.
+It is listed as vulnerable on the IUCN Red List and appears on CITES Appendix II.